Sandjab/ShowBees/README.md

   - Adhoc subdirectories may be used to organize modules per domain (e.g. preprocessing, classifiers, visualization, etc...)

 - a **datasets** directory containing:
-  - one manifest (*.lof = **l**ist **o**f **f**iles) file per dataset, listing de raw data (sound) files part of this dataset
+  - one manifest (.mnf) file per dataset, defining the dataset (chunck duration , chunk overlap, resampling frequency, list of source audio files) as well as md5 checksums for validation
-  - one subdirectory per dataset where experiment datasets will be built from the reference dataset, unsing the coresponding manifests.
-These subdirectories don't exist at initialisation time and willbe created dynamically.
+  - one subdirectory per dataset where experiment datasets will be built from external reference datasets.
+Each of these directories contains:
+    - one **labs** subdirectory, with the .lab files for this dataset
+	- one **chunks** subdirectory with all the audi chunks (.wav) for this dataset

-*Note: Within the `datasets` directory, all subdirectory are .gitignored*
+*Note: Within the `datasets` directory, all subdirectories does not exist in git.
+They will be created dynamically.

 ---
 ## Repository Guidelines